shreyadudhagave/code3/README.md

 Hi!!
-I am learning Git and Github.
-& I successfully make new repo on local system.
+I am learning Git and Github. and I successfully make new repo on local system.